Bikashxb/Chef-Copilot/README.md

 # Chef Copilot

-An AI-based platform recipe platform.
-Add the ingredients and AI recommends a recipe based on the ingredients provided, built as a part of Scrimba Leran React.
+An AI-based recipe platform.
+Add the ingredients, and AI will recommend a recipe based on the ingredients provided, built as a part of Scrimba Learn React.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

-`HF_ACCESS_TOKEN` : Use Hugging Face for the AI model
+`HF_ACCESS_TOKEN`: Use Hugging Face for the AI model

 ## Flow (screenshots)